Shreveport, Louisiana: Economy

 In May 2005, the Louisiana Boardwalk, a 550000 sqft shopping and entertainment complex, opened in Bossier City across from Shreveport's downtown.
 It features outlet shopping, several restaurants, a 14‑screen movie theater, a bowling complex, and Bass Pro Shops.

 A 350000 sqft convention center was completed in the Shreveport Downtown Riverfront.
 Managed by SMG, it includes an 800-space parking garage.
 An adjoining Hilton Hotel opened in June 2007.
 It was constructed by and owned by the city, which has been a controversial issue, and the subject of discussions about use of public funds.

-Shreveport is a major medical center of the region and state.
-The Louisiana State University Health Sciences Center Shreveport operates at expanded facilities once used by the former Confederate Memorial Medical Center.
-Major hospitals include Christus Highland Medical Center, Willis Knighton, and the Shriners Hospital for Children.

-As of November 2008, excitement had centered around development of the Haynesville Shale, with many new jobs in the natural gas industry expected to be created over the next few years.
+In November 2008, development of the Haynesville Shale area, with new jobs in the natural gas industry were expected to be created over the next few years.
 Residents in the region have been given large bonuses for signing mineral rights leases up to $25,000 per acre.
 However, economic downturn had resulted in a lower market price for natural gas and slower-than-expected drilling activity.
 The city expected to generate revenue by leasing the mineral rights on public lands in the near future as neighboring municipalities had already done.

-Shreveport was home to Shreveport Operations, a General Motors plant that closed in August 2012.
-The plant produced the Chevrolet Colorado, GMC Canyon, Hummer H3 series, and the Isuzu i-Series.
-In January 2013, the plant was leased from Caddo Parish by Elio Motors.
-In addition to GM, other notable large companies that have had or still have Shreveport manufacturing/assembly or production facilities or operations include: General Electric (electric transformer production), Western Electric (payphone manufacturing, approximately 7,500 employees at its peak, changed ownership through the years but closed in 2001) Honeywell UOP, Libbey-Owens-Ford, Beaird-Poulan (the originator of and, for decades, the only manufacturer of the single-operator chainsaw in the world), Calumet Specialty Products Partners (originally United Gas Corporation's Atlas Processing Unit and then Pennzoil), and Frymaster, LLC (a subsidiary of The Manitowoc Company).
-In 2017, manufacturing and other goods-producing (e.g. petrochemical refining) jobs accounted for about 5% of Shreveport occupations, compared to 8% for the nationwide percentage of the workforce involved in manufacturing.
+However, with advances in fracking methods in the Haynesville shale and starting in 2022 with the increase of natural gas prices after Covid to as high as $8/Mcf (thousand cubic feet), rig activity has greatly increased in the Haynesville to be the 2nd largest basin in the United States by number of active drilling rigs (2nd only to the Permian Basin - largest basin in the United States).
+It has since slowed to a degree since natural gas prices have decreased but is still the 3rd highest ranked basin in the US in terms of number of active drilling rigs.